mmahacek/opennms-rrd-fs-sort/README.md

   * `python3 sort_rrd.py`
   * The script will prompt for your RRD path, hostname, and credentials.

+If running the script as root, I would suggest running `${OPENNMS_HOME}/bin/fix-permissions` after running this script.

 Any errors will be logged to `sort_rrd.log`.